Ross Booth Memorial Bridge

 The Ross Booth Memorial Bridge, historically known as the Winfield Toll Bridge, also known as, is a historic three-span cantilever Warren Truss bridge located at Winfield and Red House, Putnam County, West Virginia.
 It was built in 1955, and spans the Kanawha River, carrying West Virginia Route 34.
 The cantilever through-truss consists of two anchor spans each 245 ft in length and the main span 462 ft in length between pier center lines.
 The main span consists of two 128 ft 4 in cantilever arms and a 205 ft 4 in suspended span.

-It was listed on the National Register of Historic Places in 2011.
+The West Virginia Department of Highways renovated the bridge in 2010, replacing or repairing many components of the bridge, including replacing the deck and adding a sidewalk, while also taking care to preserve the historical aspects of the bridge.
+As a result of the refurbishment, the bridge was eligible to be added to the list of the National Register of Historic Places and was officially registered on December 15th, 2011.